 Our first port of call was the Colosseum and its surrounding remains, along with the museum; it was a surreal feeling taking steps through history that I’ve only ever read about in textbooks.
 This educational afternoon was succeeded by a great gelato hunt.
 Being in Italy, you would think that we would be falling over the stuff, but no, it was surprisingly difficult to find.
 Perhaps we were looking in the wrong places, but through pure impatience, we stopped to buy some at a Chinese food store.
 Ah delicious pistachio, I’m sure you were totally authentic.

 Back at Campa Roma the next day, I noticed a wasp nest while taking down my washing line.
 I was so delicately careful not to touch the bloody thing, but they are ninjas.
 I don’t have a great track record with wasps as I’ve been stung several times in amusing scenarios.
-This time, I managed to provoke the lot of them so from Jess’ point of view, I dropped the clothes and ran away screaming, scoring eight stings along the away.
-I ended up using cold water to numb the pain in true backpacking style.
+This time, I managed to provoke the lot of them so, from Jess’ point of view, I dropped the clothes and ran away screaming, scoring eight stings along the way.
+I ended up using cold water to numb the pain in a true backpacking style.

 That afternoon we met our tour group.
-We decided to join Topdeck as we wanted to enjoy seeing Europe in a fun and social way with no responsibilities, yet while still remaining some independence.
-However, we were under the impression that this was day one for everyone on tour which unfortunately wasn’t the case.
+We decided to join Topdeck as we wanted to enjoy seeing Europe in a fun and social way with no responsibilities, yet while still retaining some independence.
+However, we were under the impression that this was day one for everyone on the tour which unfortunately wasn’t the case.
 As it turns out, we were joining onto an existing tour group that began eight days earlier.